NgZiXin/Orbital-6402/README.md

    npx expo start --tunnel --clear
    ```

 5. Scan the QR Code displayed on the terminal.
-Alternatively, view the app on an emulator.
+Alternatively, view the app on an emulator. <br>

 ### Setting up the Back-end: